 - Rabbits are active, needing opportunities to hop/run/jump/dig/stand fully upright on their back legs/stretch out fully when lying down.

-- A large living area and a secure shelter where they can rest, feel safe and are protected from predators, extremes of weather and temperature.
+- Provide a large living area and a secure shelter where they can rest, feel safe and are protected from predators, extremes of weather and temperature.
 Ensure all areas are well ventilated, dry and draught-free.

-- Daily exercise opportunities to stay fit and healthy.
-Rabbits are intelligent and inquisitive.
-If they’re bored, they may suffer.
+- Rabbits are intelligent and inquisitive.
+If they’re bored, they may suffer so they'll need daily exercise opportunities to stay fit and healthy.

-- Enough bedding to keep warm.
+- Provide enough bedding to keep warm.
 Bedding should be safe to eat, e.g. dust-free straw/hay.

-- Familiarity.
-If you’re away, try finding someone to care for rabbits to meet all their welfare needs within their familiar home.
+- If you’re away, try finding someone to care for rabbits to meet all their welfare needs within their own home for familiarity.
 If boarding, keep grouped rabbits together and take familiar items (e.g. toys).

-- To live in safe, secure, hazard-free environments.
+- Provide a safe, secure, hazard-free environment for them to live in.
 Any hazards within their environment may injure them.